Varilx-Development/VSit/README.md

 - Sit by using `/sit` or clicking on stairs, carpets, and slabs
 - Sit on other players
+- **Crawl mode**: Use `/crawl` command to enter crawling mode with swimming pose
+- Empty hand requirement option for sitting and crawling
+- Prevent shift-click sitting on players
+- Eject players by crouching while sitting on them
+- **Auto-stop crawling**: Automatically stop crawling on jump, sneak, damage, or vertical movement (configurable)
 - Full language customization via [MiniMessage](https://docs.advntr.dev/minimessage/format.html)
 - Permissions support
 - Easily reload config with `/vsit reload`